(MA, DPhil (Oxon))

 Ideologies and Political Theory: A Conceptual Approach (Oxford, 1996)

 Reassssing Political Ideologies: The Durability of Dissent (ed.)
 (London, 2001)

 Liberal Languages: Ideological Imaginations and Twentieth Century Progressive Thought (Princeton, 2005)

-Taking Ideology Seriously: 21st Century Reconfigurations (co-editor with G. Talshir and M. Humphrey) (London, 2006)
+Taking Ideology Seriously: 21st Century Reconfigurations (co-editor and contributor, with G. Talshir and M. Humphrey) (London, 2006)